Zürich Stadelhofen FB railway station

-Zürich Stadelhofen FB railway station (Haltestellen Zürich Stadelhofen FB) is a tram stop on the Stadelhoferplatz in Zürich, Switzerland.
+Zürich Stadelhofen FB railway station (Haltestellen Zürich Stadelhofen FB) is a tram stop on the Stadelhoferplatz in Zurich, Switzerland, within fare zone 110 of the Zürcher Verkehrsverbund (ZVV).
 It is located in front of the Zürich Stadelhofen mainline railway station.
-Lines 8, 11, and 15 of the Zürich tram network stop here.
-The station is also the terminus of trains running on the suburban Forchbahn, designated as S18 on the Zürich S-Bahn, which shares the tram lines between Zürich Stadelhofen and Zürich Rehalp.
+Lines 8, 11, and 15 of the Zürich tram network stop here, too.
+The station is also the terminus of trains running on the suburban Forchbahn (FB), designated as S18 on the Zürich S-Bahn, which shares the tram lines between Zürich Stadelhofen and Zürich Rehalp.

 Layout

 Passengers board trams or S18 trains from one of three stop locations on the streets encircling the Stadelhoferplatz.
 Tram lines Nos.
 8, 11, and 15 stop on the exterior of the loop.
 The S18 comes off the Kreuzbühlstrasse and terminates along the interior of the loop.
 Another stop, Opernhaus, is located across the side on the Seefeldstrasse and is served by tram lines 2 and 4.